 - talk to your doctor about the risks of taking this medication if you are 65 years of age or older.
 Older adults should not usually take amiodarone because it is not as safe or effective as other medication(s) that can be used to treat the same condition.

 - if you are having surgery, including dental surgery or laser eye surgery, tell your doctor or dentist that you are taking amiodarone.

 - plan to avoid unnecessary or prolonged exposure to sunlight or sunlamps and to wear protective clothing, sunglasses, and sunscreen.
 Amiodarone may make your skin sensitive to sunlight.
 Exposed skin may turn blue-gray and may not return to normal even after you stop taking this medication.

 - you should know that amiodarone may cause vision problems including permanent blindness.
-Be sure to have regular eye exams during your treatment and call your doctor if your eyes become sensitive to light or if you see halos, or have blurred vision or any other problems with your vision.
+Be sure to have regular eye exams during your treatment and call your doctor if your eyes become dry, sensitive to light, if you see halos, or have blurred vision or any other problems with your vision.